 Is there 5G in Kenya?

 Yes, there is 5G in Kenya.
-Only recently Safaricom launched their 5G network in the cities of Nairobi, Kisumu, Kisii and Kakamega and they expect to expand that to over 150 cities across Kenya in the next 12 months.
+Safaricom launched their 5G network in the cities of Nairobi, Kisumu, Kisii and Kakamega and they expect to expand that to over 150 cities across Kenya in the next 12 months.
 Find here more info about the Safaricom 5G network service.

 All other mobile internet providers in Kenya are trying to keep up with Safaricom, but you will see from the below comparison of the Kenya network coverage maps that Safaricom stands out when it comes to the best network coverage in Kenya.